FLV files in Windows Media Player

 To use Windows Media Player to stream FLV files on a web page, you first need to set the mime type for FLV files.
 Once you've done that, you can use the normal embedding code to place the player on a page.
 The example below shows the basic code — for more detailed instructions see Embedding Windows Media Player.

 Note: In most cases Windows Media Player is not the ideal choice for Flash video files.
-Although it plays them perfectly well, you can have much more control if you use a Flash-based player, for example, our free Flash Video Player.
+On public web pages it is a very poor choice as many people won't be able to see the video.
+It is better to use a Flash-based player, for example, our free Flash Video Player.

 See also: